brickbrick123/Tokenized-Fund-Ops-POC/docs/architecture.md

 ## System Layers

-This project models a tokenized fund as three coordinated layers — on-chain, off-chain, and a post-quantum signing layer — with a reconciliation bridge that verifies all three.
+This project models a tokenized fund as three coordinated layers, on-chain, off-chain, and a post-quantum signing layer, with a reconciliation bridge that verifies all three.

 ```
 ┌──────────────────────────────────────────────────────────┐